ekut-es/hannah/doc/compression/quantization.md

     power_of_2: false  # Use power of two quantization for weights
     noise_prob: 0.7    # Probability of quantizing a value during training

-Aditionally standard pytorch quantization aware training is supported by by using a standard pytorch qconfig.
+Aditionally standard pytorch quantization aware training is supported by using a standard pytorch qconfig.

     qconfig:
         _target_: torch.quantization.get_default_qat_qconfig